 Mahesh Mahadevan

 Mahesh Mahadevan is an Indian composer, best known for Tamil cinema.
 Mahesh Mahadevan began their career in 1994.
-With 30 credits to their name and an average audience rating of 7.7, Mahesh Mahadevan remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Mahesh Mahadevan remains one of the most prolific and celebrated talents in the industry.
 Mahesh Mahadevan is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones